irishreilly/nomad-wsl/README.md

 * Servers and clients should have adequate hardware resources as outlined in the vendor documentation.
   * For example, a production server should ideally have at least 4 cores, 16 GB RAM, 40 GB of fast disk, and significant network bandwidth.
   * Install multiple servers and clients in a cluster for the purpose of high availability.
-* For enterprise production environments the recommendation is to have 3 - 5 servers, along with numerous clients.
+* For enterprise production environments the recommendation is to have 3 or 5 servers (no more than 7), along with numerous clients.
   * A good practice is to have a cluster in at least 2 different regions for the purpose of disaster recovery.
+You can manage those clusters independently or configure multi-region clustering.
   * Consul is recommended to provide features such as automatic clustering, service discovery, and dynamic configuration.
 * For jobs / tasks, it's often wise to run 2 or more of each on different nodes for HA through affinity settings in the job definition.
 * To scale a job you can run the command 'nomad job scale [job] [group-if-more-than-1] [count]'.